Sawtaytoes/Smart-Home-Services/packages/LIFX-Controller/README.md

 	port: 3000,                                   // Port of webserver.
 	// proxyPort: 3001,                           // Optional.
 Will be `port + 1` if not defined.

-	apiKey: '',                                   // API key from your LIFX Cloud account: https://cloud.lifx.com/settings }
+	apiToken: '',                                   // API key from your LIFX Cloud account: https://cloud.lifx.com/settings }
 ```

-> *NOTE:* `apiKey` is required to cache groups and scenes from LIFX's HTTP API.
+> *NOTE:* `apiToken` is required to cache groups and scenes from LIFX's HTTP API.

 #### Override Default Config